The One and Only, Genuine, Original Family Band: Songs

 "The One and Only, Genuine, Original Family Band" The film opens with Grandpa conducting all ten members of the Bower family, each playing a different musical instrument.
 Practicing in their barn, the family dances among the animals and hay, boasting of their unique talents and versatility.

 "The Happiest Girl Alive" Alice expresses her intense emotions over receiving her latest letter from suitor Joe Carder.

 "Let's Put It Over with Grover" The Bowers perform this Grover Cleveland campaign song to a representative from the Democratic National Committee.

 "Ten Feet off the Ground" Ecstatic at the prospect of performing at the National Convention, the family band engages in an impromptu celebration.
 They sing about the feeling which only music can bestow, figuratively lifting them "Ten Feet off the Ground".
 (This was one of two songs from the film covered by Louis Armstrong later in 1968.)

 "Dakota" Joe Carder entices local Missouri families, singing about the marvels of the Dakota Territory. ("Dakota" is similar in style to the title song of the Oklahoma! and was once considered as a candidate for "state song" for South Dakota.)

 "'Bout Time" Joe Carder expresses his devotion to Alice, telling her it's "'Bout Time" they were engaged, she responds in kind, and the two sing this duet.
 (This song was covered by Louis Armstrong and was later featured in the 2005 film, Bewitched.)

 "Drummin' Drummin' Drummin'" Grandpa Bower recounts the tale of a young drummer boy during the Civil War, inspiring all the children in the school house that they too can stand their ground and make a difference.

 "West o' the Wide Missouri" On election night, locals dance and celebrate their part in American expansionism west of the Missouri River.

 "Oh, Benjamin Harrison" The Republicans in town have their own campaign song; they sing their praise for Benjamin Harrison, who is "far beyond comparison."

 The original cast soundtrack was released on Buena Vista Records in stereo (STER-5002) and mono (BV-5002).
 Disneyland Records released a second cast album with studio singers and arrangements by Tutti Camarata, with both mono (DQ-1316) and stereo (STER-1316) versions.
-Neither the soundtrack or the second cast album have been released on CD or to iTunes.
+Neither the soundtrack nor the second cast album have been released on CD or streaming services.